Astrames/kissmanga-downloader/README.md

 *  Optionally create PDF files for each chapter and a PDF for the entire series, for convenience.
 *  Checks for a cbz/pdf file, and skips download of entire chapter if found.
 *  Delete jpg files when finished creating a cbz
+*  Creates a ComicInfo.xml file when creating a cbz